kraiss/kraiss.github.io/_posts/2018-12-06-regex-or-not-regex.md

 But it's not finished we can do a bit better.

-#### Third, split the condition
+#### Final pass

-What's the problem.
-Actually there is two
+What's the problem ?
+Actually there are two:
- * If 'partId' is not equal to prefix we loop over the string two times.
+ * If 'partId' is not equal to the prefix we loop over the string two times.
 One for the `String.equals`, one for the `String.startsWith`.
  * We are concatening 'prefix' with a hash sign creating a temporary String.
 This costs a bit of process and memory we can avoid.

-So in both we want to see if the string starts with the prefix, then two cases, the string ends here or is followed by a hash sign
+In the two conditions, we start by checking if the string starts with the prefix, then 1) the string ends here or 2) is followed by a hash sign

 Let's translate it to code.